How to Build a Screenshot API

 docker run -p 3000:3000 learnshot -e S3_ENDPOINT=... -e ACCESS_KEY_ID=... # and other S3-related environment variables

-Pay attention that using the local version of S3, won’t work with Docker out-of-the-box.
-You can either use the real S3 bucket or to find the way to make sure that the localhost is available to the internal Docker network.
+Using the local version of S3 will not work with Docker out of the box.
+You can either use a real S3 bucket or make localhost available inside Docker’s internal network.

 It should work and respond as before.